CrystalMBrown/Data-Analytics-Portfolio/README.md

 **4. Deploy a one-question exit survey**

-Even a 10% response rate from
-recently churned customers would provide direct evidence of the root cause that no amount of internal data analysis can replace.
+Even a 10% response rate from recently churned customers would provide direct evidence of the root cause that no amount of internal data analysis can replace.

+---
+## Business Impact

+With a churn rate increase from about 5% to about 15% during peak months, this represents a potential loss of 10% in customer lifetime value and poses a significant risk to recurring revenue stability.

 ---
 ## What I Would Do Differently With More Data

 I would compare what services and features were used by both churned customers